Popular Matchings under Preference Variation and an Algorithm for Popular Common Bases with Integral Comparison Margins: Introduction

-\subsection{Related Work}
+\subsection{Related work}

 Popularity was introduced in a paper of Gardenfors back in 1975 \cite{gardenfors1975match} for the two-sided matching markets.
 He showed that every stable matching is popular (in fact they are minimum size popular matchings), hence such matchings always exist and can be found efficiently.

-For quite some time, popularity remained mostly unknown and has come to central attention only in the past 15 years.
 Abraham et al. \cite{abraham2007popular} introduced popularity for the one-sided preference model, also referred to as the House Allocation (\textsc{ha}) model.
 They provided an algorithm for finding a maximum size popular matching in the model and also a characterization of popular matchings.

-Since popular matchings are easy to find, interest shifted to finding maximum-size popular matchings.
-Huang and Kavitha \cite{huang2013popular} have shown that even maximum-size popular matchings can be found in polynomial time.
+Huang and Kavitha \cite{huang2013popular} have shown that maximum-size popular matchings can be found in polynomial time can be found in two-sided markets too.
 Furthermore, Cseh and Kavitha \cite{cseh2018popular} have shown that a nonempty subset of maximum size popular matchings, called dominant matchings of an instance $I$ are in correspondence with the stable matchings of an other instance $I'$.

 In the roommates model, where there is only a single class of agents and the underlying graph is not necessarily bipartite, finding a popular matching is NP-hard (Faenza et al. \cite{faenza2019popular}, Gupta et al. \cite{gupta2021popular}).
 The problem also becomes NP-hard for another generalization, where the market is still two-sided, but ties are allowed in the preference lists of the agents (Cseh \cite{cseh2017onesidedties}).

-Models, where the preferences of agents can vary or may be uncertain have been studied in many papers in recent literature.
+We therefore study ties only in the one-sided model, where the single-profile problem remains tractable.